Solved

 4. Keep your home’s cold spots warm

-If you have an unheated closed front porch, boot room, or pantry with water pipes in them, ensure the pipes are insulated or – as a short-term fix – leave an adjoining door that leads to a heated room indoors open.
-Better to be chilly for a day while you work on getting the insulation done than suffering burst pipes.
-Similarly, garage doors should be kept shut if there is a water supply there too.
+If you have any unheated closed front porch ideas, small mudroom ideas, or pantry ideas with water pipes in them, ensure the pipes are insulated, or, as a short-term fix, leave an adjoining door that leads to a heated room indoors open.

 5. Invest in a smart thermostat

-Some smart thermostats do more than control your heating and make your heating more efficient, they can also monitor your heating system and let you know if your pipes are in danger of freezing before it happens.
+Some smart thermostats do more than control your heating and make your heating more efficient, they can also monitor your heating system and let you know if your pipes are in danger of freezing before it happens, making them one of the best and most valuable smart home must- haves.

 If your smart thermostat doesn't do this, you can also consider smart sensors.
 This smart tech can combat frozen pipes before they become a problem.
-Grohe’s Sense and Sense Guard, from Amazon, for example, can monitor the temperature of incoming water and detect leaks in key places in your home – which it will then notify you about with a message to your smartphone.
-If fitted on a mains water pipe, it will even let you switch off your water supply remotely.
-And you can set it to detect burst pipes automatically and turn off the water supply for you.
+For example, the Moen 900-001 Flo Smart Water Monitor and Automatic Shutoff Sensor available at Amazon can detect leaks and monitor water pressure, sending real-time updates and alerts to your smartphone.
+It will even let you switch off your water supply remotely, helping to prevent the risk of costly water damage.

 FAQs